‘Trusting in God; Growing in Wisdom’

 v w x z

 Children will be encouraged to develop an increasingly mature style of handwriting during Key Stage 2 with increasing attention being paid to presentation of work, bearing in mind the purpose and audience of the writing.
-Handwriting is taught at the start of each writing lesson in English books and may also incorporate a wider SPaG focus.
+Handwriting is taught regularly acropss the school and may also incorporate a wider SPaG focus.

 Impact

-Every half term, our children produce high-quality, extended writing based on the vehicle text.
-These pieces are planned, drafted, redrafted through proofreading and editing and finally, where possible, published as an opportunity for the children’s effort and pride in the work to shine.
+Every half term, our children produce high-quality, extended writing linked to the vehicle and model texts.
+These pieces are planned, drafted, redrafted through editing (proofreading and revising) and finally, when appropriate, shared or published as an opportunity for the children’s effort and pride in their work to shine.

 A range of pupils’ writing from each class is on display in school each week as part of our Writer of the Week initiative.
 This gives children a further opportunity for their passion and engagement with writing to shine and be celebrated.